 An extremely common question for filers of bankruptcy is whether or not tax debts are dischargeable.
-A large variety of them are, including varieties of income tax debts such as on late-filed returns.
+A large variety of them is, including varieties of income tax debts such as on late-filed returns.
 However, non-income tax debts can be a very real concern for some debtors.
 It is absolutely imperative to know what you will have to deal with head-on and what you will likely be able to write off.

 Income Tax Debts